IgniteUI/igniteui-docfx/en/components/input-group.md

 ---

 # Input Group
-<p class="highlight">The `IgxInputGroup` allows the user to enhance inputs and selects by adding text, icons or buttons on either side of them.</p>
+<p class="highlight">The `IgxInputGroup` allows the user to enhance input elements like input, select, textarea, etc. by adding custom content like text, icons, buttons, custom validation, etc. on each side of them, as a prefix, suffix or hint.</p>
 <div class="divider--half"></div>

 ## Angular Input Group Example